Kartikay-Garg18/Rizz/README.md

-## **Project Name: StreamChat**
+## **Project Name: Word**

 ---

 ### **Overview:**
-**StreamChat** is a real-time chat application built using the MERN stack.
+**Word** is a real-time chat application built using the MERN stack.
 It provides seamless real-time messaging, user authentication, profile updates, and a responsive design.
 Features include online/offline status, cloud-based media storage, and chat persistence, making it a robust platform for communication.

 ---